"Coyote speaks to those who believe in things that cannot be seen

 Christina became a writer out of a need to make sense of the world.
 She is a sensitive, fun-loving person that loves adventure, especially in foreign lands, and has an unquenchable thirst to learn and understand as much as possible.

 After working as an Analyst for the National Renewable Energy Laboratory from March 2010-December 2013, Christina moved back to Iowa to be close to family and pursue her dream of being a writer and publishing To Kill A Coyote.
-She currently lives in Council Bluffs, IA.
+Christina lived in Council Bluffs, Iowa from the Spring of 2015 through November 2020 and self-published TKC in October 2016.